 We now numerically find black hole solutions interpolating between an asymptotically locally $AdS_6$ vacuum and near horizon $AdS_2\times \Sigma\times \widetilde{\Sigma}$ geometries identified previously.
 We first consider solutions flowing to $AdS_2$ critical point I which is given by $AdS_2\times H^2\times H^2$ geometry.
 We will choose the following values of the gauge coupling constant $g=3m$ and set $\phi_1=\phi_2=\phi_5=0$, $\kappa=\tilde{\kappa}=-1$ and $b=\tilde{b}=0$.
 These solutions do not involve any fields from the fourth vector multiplet and can be regarded as solutions of $F(4)$ gauged supergravity coupled to three vector multiplets with $ISO(3)$ gauge group.
-This is also a consistent truncation of the $ISO(3)\times U(1)$ $F(4)$ gauged supergravity and has been shown in \cite{Henning_Malek_AdS7_6} to arise from a consistent truncation of type IIB theory on $S^2\times \Sigma$ as well.
+This is a consistent truncation of the $ISO(3)\times U(1)$ $F(4)$ gauged supergravity and, as pointed out in \cite{Henning_Malek_AdS7_6}, it is possible to obtain this gauged supergravity from a consistent truncation of type IIB theory on $S^2\times \Sigma$ as well.
 Examples of numerical solutions with different values of $m$ are shown in figure \ref{fig1}. \\ The corresponding black hole entropy is given by the relation

 with the volume of a genus-$\mathfrak{g}$ Riemann surface given by

 For the present case of black holes with $H^2\times H^2$ horizon, we find